-Upon restoring its TpBias to the resume initiator, the resume target clears its own Suspend bit and the Suspend bit of all other ports in its node which do not have their Disable bit set (selecting them as resume initiators).
+A resume target responds to a resume initiator by asserting its TpBias to the resume initiator upon which it then clears its own Suspend bit and the Suspend bit of all other ports in its node which do not have their Disable bit set (selecting them as resume initiators).

-If a resume initiator does not detect TpBias from its resume target within a measurable 200 $\mu$ s time period, the resume initiator will set its own port Disable bit and no longer drive TpBias to the resume target.
+If a resume initiator does not detect TpBias from its resume target within a time interval of $\textit{Detect}{min}$ (measured from the time the resume initiator's clocks become stable), the resume initiator will set its own port Disable bit and no longer drive TpBias to the resume target.
 The resume initiator will continue to have its Suspend bit clear.
 The resume event will not propagate through this disabled port.